How Pacewright Works

 You choose how you want your workouts communicated.
 Pacewright supports three training metrics:

 Regardless of which metric you choose, RPE is always collected after every workout.
-It's the universal ground truth that works whether you have a $500 watch or no device at all.
-The algorithm uses session RPE (how hard it felt × how long it lasted) as its primary load tracking method.
+It's the one measure that works whether you have a $500 watch or no device at all, and the algorithm uses it as its primary way to track how much stress each workout puts on your body.

-You can also choose between duration-based ("run for 45 minutes") or distance-based ("run 5 miles") workout structures.
-Duration is the default because it normalizes effort across different fitness levels — a 45-minute easy run is appropriate whether you cover 4 miles or 6.
+You can also choose between duration-based ("run for 45 minutes") or distance-based ("run 5 miles") workouts.
+Duration is the default because it works at every fitness level — a 45-minute easy run is the right prescription whether you cover 4 miles or 6.

 How race predictions work